7 Tips to Reduce Swollen Gums Quickly at Home (Complete Guide)

 7. Get the Essential Nutrients Your Gums Need

 Did you know that gum inflammation can be a sign of nutrient deficiency?
-For instance, scurvy—a vitamin C deficiency—can cause swollen, bleeding gums and affect bone support, leading to loose teeth and even tooth loss.
+Scurvy—a severe vitamin C deficiency—can cause swollen, bleeding gums and weaken bone support, leading to serious forms of gum disease.

-- B-complex vitamins: Vital for metabolism and cell function.
+- B-complex vitamins: Essential for metabolism and cell function.

-- Vitamin D: Helps regulate inflammation and strengthens bone support.
+- Vitamin D: Helps control inflammation and strengthens bone support.

 When to See Your Dentist

-If swelling doesn’t improve, it might also be due to an abscess.
-This occurs if something like food or a small toothbrush bristle gets stuck in your gums, causing painful swelling and a noticeable ball-like bump.
-You might also see a light-yellow discharge (pus) from your gum line.
-If this happens, don't delay visiting your dentist to drain the abscess and remove the trapped foreign object.
+Persistent gum swelling might also be due to an abscess.
+This occurs if something like food or a small toothbrush bristle gets stuck in your gums, causing painful swelling and a noticeable pimple.
+You might also notice a light-yellow fluid (pus) leaking from your gum line.
+If this is your situation, don’t delay seeing your dentist to drain the abscess and remove the trapped foreign object—that’s the only way to fully clear the infection.